AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Discussion

-Alpha Logic Constraints: While the framework is signal-modular at the architectural level, integrating highly complex, non-parametric machine learning models (e.g., deep neural networks) would require additional engineering.
-While the backtest engine can readily consume signals from a pre-trained model at inference time, the current auto-tuning pipeline is not designed to manage the separate training, validation, and GPU resource management loops required by such models, and the empirical evidence in this paper is limited to a STRICT4H momentum-style family on BTC/USDT, ETH/USDT, SOL/USDT, and AVAX/USDT.
-Relatedly, automated \emph{candidate generation} (e.g., factor-library composition, template expansion, or genetic programming / symbolic regression that proposes new functional forms) is outside the scope of this manuscript.
-Such generators can be integrated as upstream modules, but their outputs should be evaluated under the same strict $t\!+\!1$ semantics, cost modeling, and multi-window screening used here.
+\paragraph{Alpha logic constraints} While the framework is signal-modular at the architectural level, integrating highly complex, non-parametric machine-learning models would require additional engineering.
+The current auto-tuning pipeline is not designed to manage the separate training, validation, and GPU resource management loops required by such models, and the empirical evidence in this paper remains centered on a STRICT4H momentum-style family on BTC/USDT, ETH/USDT, SOL/USDT, and AVAX/USDT, plus one auxiliary BTC/USDT 4h volatility-momentum family check that yielded one Stage~II-stable candidate in the larger follow-up search.
+Relatedly, automated \emph{candidate generation} such as factor-library composition, template expansion, or symbolic regression is outside the scope of this manuscript.
+Such generators can still be evaluated as upstream modules under the same strict \(t\!+\!1\) semantics, cost modeling, and multi-window screening used here.